-They were already familiar with the meeting area; the kitchen, bathing areas, and bed quarters looked pretty standard, if a bit posh.
+They were already familiar with the meeting area; the kitchen, bathrooms, and bed quarters looked pretty standard, if a bit posh.
 What actually caught their attention, however, were the rooms more directly related to their duties as Heroes.

 Eventually Shane and Amy decided to speak up.

 “Same here.
-This all kind of looks like something a tech Super would make, but I’ve never seen their technology on such a large scale outside of the HCP.”, Amy follows up as they make their way towards their own personal lounge.
+This all kind of looks like something a tech Super would make, but I’ve never seen their technology on such a large scale outside of the HCP.”, Amy followed up as they made their way towards their own personal lounge.

-“Ah, yes, about that.”, Steve suddenly turns to face all of them and visibly draws himself up.
-“You can all probably tell by now that I’m not a Hero, but I am a Super, a Tech-Super that specializes in infrastructure to be specific.
-Of course, I wasn’t the only who helped upgrade this place.”, Steve walks over and sits down in one of the armchair.
-“A little over a decade ago this team saved me and a group of other Tech-Supers from a domestic-terrorist group headed by a Villain named Polaris.”, he explains with a far-away look in his eyes.
+“Ah, yes, about that.”, Steve suddenly turned to face all of them and visibly drew himself up.
+“You can all probably tell by now that I’m not a Hero, but I am a Super, a Tech-Super that that has always been fascinated by infrastructure to be specific.
+Of course, I wasn’t the only one who helped upgrade this place.”, Steve walked over and sat down in one of the armchairs.
+“A little over a decade ago this team saved me and a group of other Tech-Supers from a domestic-terrorist group headed by a villain named Polaris.”, he explained with a far-away look in his eyes.
 “We were a group of five working with a small and private construction company.
-To make a long story short: Polaris took exception to our rather ambitious business aspirations and the Pristine Strikers saved us, and me and my colleagues feel like owed them.
-So, we decided to make them our first customers.”, he finishes with wistful smile.
+To make a long story short: Polaris took exception to our rather ambitious business aspirations and the Pristine Strikers saved us, me and my colleagues feel like we owed them.
+So, we decided to make the team our first customers.”, he finished with a wistful smile.

-“Wait, if you’re not a Hero or with the DVA, then isn’t a problem that you can see our faces?”, Greg asks.
+“Wait, if you’re not a Hero or with the DVA, then isn’t it a problem that you can see our faces?”, Greg asked.

 At that moment a shard of shimmering and misty light appeared on the floor right outside the lounge and Maria blurred into existence not a second later.

-“Hey kids, who wants to have their first official DVA meeting?”, she announces in a sickly-sweet voice.
+“Hey kids, who wants to have their first official DVA meeting?”, she announced in a sickly-sweet voice.

 They all sat around the oval shaped table with visible excitement; the opportunity to learn more about their new lives as Heroes appealing to all of them.